guomics-lab/PRISM/README.md

 ## Output Files

-PRISM generates the following outputs in the results directory:
+JINGWEI generates the following outputs in the results directory:

 ```
 results/